Srcanyildiz/istanbul/README.md

 # Istanbul
-Istanbul is one of the largest metropolises in the world where over **15 million** people live and it has a population density of **2.813** people per square kilometer [1].
+Istanbul is one of the largest metropolises in the world where over **15 million** people live and it has a population density of **2.813** people per square kilometer.
 As a resident of this city, I decided to use Istanbul in my project.
-The city is divided into 39 districts in total.
-However, the fact that the districts are squeezed into an area of approximately 72 square kilometers causes the city to have a very intertwined and mixed structure.
+The city is divided into **39** districts in total.
+However, the fact that the districts are squeezed into an area of approximately 72 square kilometers causes the city to have a very intertwined and mixed structure [1].